 About the MFA Program

-The Creative Writing Program at the University of Oregon is a two-year residency in which students concentrate in either poetry or fiction.
+The Creative Writing Program at the University of Oregon is a two-year residency in which Master of Fine Arts (MFA) students concentrate in either poetry or fiction.
 The Program emphasizes the workshop, integrating concentrated time for writing with craft seminars and individualized reading tutorials.

 You’ll hear our program is not for the faint of heart.
 It isn’t—and we’re proud of that.
 We hope to offer our students the rigorous apprenticeship we undertook with our own teachers.